ParaS2S: Benchmarking and Aligning Spoken Language Models for Paralinguistic-aware Speech-to-Speech Interaction: Related work

 \subsection{Spoken Dialogue Models}

-\paragraph{From S2T to S2S dialogue models.} Early Speech-to-Text LLMs equip LLMs with \textit{hearing} capabilities while leveraging textual reasoning for audio interaction~\cite{tangsalmonn,hu2024wavllm,gonglisten}.
-AudioReasoner~\cite{xie2025audio} introduces Chain-of-Thought (CoT) reasoning to mitigate hallucination, while Qwen-Audio 1/2~\cite{chu2023qwen,chu2024qwen2} and StepAudio~\cite{huang2025step} further extend dialogue capabilities to enable spoken agents\footnote{The response is usually in text, and the \textit{speaking} capability is enabled by a separate TTS module.}.
-Recent works explore Speech-to-Speech LLMs that learn input–output speech interaction end-to-end~\cite{zhang2023speechgpt, defossez2024moshi}.
-GLM-4-Voice~\cite{zeng2024glm} and Step-Audio-AQAA~\cite{huang2025step-aqaa} rely on interleaved text and audio tokens for grounded speech generation.
-LLaMa-Omni~\cite{fangllama,fang2025llama}, Freeze-Omni~\cite{wang2025freezeomni} and Mini-Omni~\cite{xie2024mini} propose fine-tuning techniques to preserve LLM intelligence when adding speech modality.
-Qwen2.5 Omni~\cite{xu2025qwen2} proposes the thinker-talker architecture, while Kimi-Audio~\cite{ding2025kimi} introduces a dual-head design for text and audio generation.
+\paragraph{From S2T to S2S dialogue models.} Early Speech-to-Text LLMs equip LLMs with \textit{hearing} capabilities while leveraging textual reasoning for audio interaction~\citep{tangsalmonn,hu2024wavllm,gonglisten}.
+AudioReasoner~\citep{xie2025audio} introduces Chain-of-Thought (CoT) reasoning to mitigate hallucination, while Qwen-Audio 1/2~\citep{chu2023qwen,chu2024qwen2} and StepAudio~\citep{huang2025step} further extend dialogue capabilities to enable spoken agents\footnote{The response is usually in text, and the \textit{speaking} capability is enabled by a separate TTS module.}.
+Recent works explore Speech-to-Speech LLMs that learn input–output speech interaction end-to-end~\citep{zhang2023speechgpt, defossez2024moshi}.
+GLM-4-Voice~\citep{zeng2024glm} and Step-Audio-AQAA~\citep{huang2025step-aqaa} rely on interleaved text and audio tokens for grounded speech generation.
+LLaMa-Omni~\citep{fangllama,fang2025llama}, Freeze-Omni~\citep{wang2025freezeomni} and Mini-Omni~\citep{xie2024mini} propose fine-tuning techniques to preserve LLM intelligence when adding speech modality.
+Qwen2.5 Omni~\citep{xu2025qwen2} proposes the thinker-talker architecture, while Kimi-Audio~\citep{ding2025kimi} introduces a dual-head design for text and audio generation.

-\paragraph{Paralinguistic-aware dialogue models.} Among these models, ParalinGPT~\cite{lin2024paralinguistics} and StyleTalk~\cite{lin-etal-2024-advancing} are the first to enable Speech-to-Text LLMs to respond differently to diverse speaking styles.
-For S2S models, GOAT-SLM~\cite{chen2025goat} is the only model emphasizing paralinguistic-aware dialogue with a multi-stage SFT pipeline.
+\paragraph{Paralinguistic-aware dialogue models.} Among these models, ParalinGPT~\citep{lin2024paralinguistics} and StyleTalk~\citep{lin-etal-2024-advancing} are the first to enable speech-to-text LLMs to respond differently to diverse speaking styles.
+OmniChat~\citep{cheng2024omnichat} extends the speech-to-text study to multi-turn, paralinguistic-aware dialogues.
+For speech-to-speech models, GOAT-SLM~\citep{chen2025goat} is the only model emphasizing paralinguistic-aware dialogue with a multi-stage SFT pipeline.
 These works rely on SFT with carefully curated, high-quality data, whereas we explore RL to reduce this reliance.

 \paragraph{RL for dialogue models.}